Loukious/TikTokStreamKeyGenerator/README.md

 - Game tag ID
 - Logged into TikTok LIVE studio at least once
 - Have TikTok LIVE studio access or Live access (use spoofing if you don't have access to TikTok LIVE studio)

+## Spoofing
+For users who want to use spoofing, you must generate a device_id, iid and openudid using the app from [here](https://github.com/Loukious/TikTokDeviceGenerator/releases/latest).
+After generating the device_id, iid and openudid, you can use them in the app to spoof the TikTok app.

 ## Installation
 Either use the provided executable or follow the steps below to run the script.